mstrum/robinhood-python/README.md

 # robinhood-python
 Robinhood module in Python

-*Warning* This module is in heavy, early development and will completely change underneath you if you try to rely on it.
+*Warning* This is in HEAVY, early development and will completely change underneath you if you try to rely on it.

 ## scripts
-* ./login.py
-  * Asks for your Robinhood username/password and caches an auth token in .creds
 * ./logout.py
-  * Calls logout against your stored auth token and deletes it locally
+  * Calls logout on Robinhood if currently logged in and deletes the local auth token cache
 * ./quote.py AMZN
   * Returns the latest quote for the given symbol along with auxilary info